-NANCY ALLEN1: We slept here last night in the parking lot, I didn't sleep a lot.
+ALLEN: We slept here last night in the parking lot, I didn't sleep a lot.
 Woke up, praying, crying, go back to sleep for a minute, pray, cry.
 I mean, we got a lot of people helping and everything for us.

 BURNETT: Allen and her neighbor, Evelyn Sanky, comfort one another.

 EVELYN SANKY: I was at state park.
 When I got there literally three minutes after I arrived I was evacuated.
 It's something that you have to live it to know what we're going through.